rbagg/foundonchat/blog/ai-testing-ai.md

 - Conversational Q&As
 - Network partner details
 - Specific pricing
-- Our full two-part system
+- Our full partner networks + AI-friendly content

 Then we asked each AI: "How would you respond differently?"

 ## What ChatGPT Said

 **Their assessment:** "Using FoundOnChat could meaningfully improve the odds of your winery being referenced by AI systems like ChatGPT in relevant queries.
-Their two-part approach (network effects + structured content) addresses how AI models actually retrieve and rank information."
+Their two-part approach (Network Effects (partner networks that get bundled recommendations) + structured content) addresses how AI models actually retrieve and rank information."

 Key word: "meaningfully."